-TESVOLT GmbH: Tesvolt: Strong business performance in first half of 2021 and booming international demand
+TESVOLT GmbH: Tesvolt: Strong Business Performance in First Half of 2021 and Booming International Demand

 - 2023: three-figure million euro turnover expected for the first time

-Wittenberg, 7 September 2021 - Tesvolt GmbH, one of the world's leading companies in technology for commercial and industrial applications in the field of energy storage, is able to report a strong business performance for the first half of 2021.
+WITTENBERG, GERMANY / ACCESSWIRE / September 7, 2021 / Tesvolt GmbH, one of the world's leading companies in technology for commercial and industrial applications in the field of energy storage, is able to report a strong business performance for the first half of 2021.
 Alongside high demand in Germany for energy storage system solutions, international business is a key engine for growth.
 In addition to expanding its position in numerous existing markets, Tesvolt has extended into new regions.
 This underlines Tesvolt's status as a global player in the worldwide transition to sustainable energy.
 The average project volume also continued to increase markedly in the first half of 2021.

 Tesvolt's growing global success is evidenced by the rise in international turnover in the first half of 2021 - around 60% more than the same period last year.
 The number of new orders increased by an even greater margin, with a rise of around 170% in the first half of the year, having picked up significantly in the second quarter when order volumes were around 300% greater than in the same period last year.
 Foreign sales represented more than 40% of total turnover by midyear 2021.